MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 You can tell Dataverse not to create empty `customeraddress` table rows for each customer record by changing a the **Disable empty address record creation** setting in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 Before changing this behavior, you should consider whether you have existing customizations that depend on default behavior.
 [Learn more about this setting](/power-platform/admin/settings-features#disable-empty-address-record-creation)

 While this setting is on, no new empty `customeraddress` table rows will be created when new customer records are created.
 Records are only created if the incoming payload contains address data.
 Normally, the payload only includes columns that have data.
-If there is no data for the columns they aren't included in the payload and the values are null when the record is saved.
+If there is no data for the columns, they aren't included in the payload and the values are null when the record is saved.
 However, if the payload contains address columns with values set to null, the address is created with null values.
 If you continue to see empty records being created, check how they are created and whether that client application is sending column data with null values.

-If this setting is switched off, the default behavior resumes.
+If the **Disable empty address record creation**  setting is switched off, the default behavior resumes.
 Turning this setting on doesn't delete any existing `customeraddress` table rows.
 Switching this setting back on after it was switched off will not re-create records that would have been created.

 #### Detect whether empty address record creation is disabled